 Child support can be a confusing and costly matter between non-married parents.
-It is important to seek help from a child support lawyer if you are facing a possible support determination or if you are having trouble making payments.
+It is important to seek help from a lawyer if you are facing a possible support determination or if you are having trouble making payments.

 1. Child Support Is A Separate Order From Child Custody